isaac-sim/IsaacLab/docs/source/setup/developer.rst

       :align: center
       :alt: VSCode Tasks

-If everything executes correctly, it should create a file ``.python.env`` in the ``.vscode`` directory.
-The file contains the python paths to all the extensions provided by Isaac Sim and Omniverse.
-This helps in indexing all the python modules for intelligent suggestions while writing code.
+If everything executes correctly, it should create the following files:

+* ``.vscode/launch.json``: Contains the launch configurations for debugging python code.
+* ``.vscode/settings.json``: Contains the settings for the python interpreter and the python environment.

 For more information on VSCode support for Omniverse, please refer to the following links: